HerrMotz/bachelor-thesis/publication/main.typ

 This work aims to closely integrate with the triplestore software suite called Wikibase#footnote[https://wikiba.se], which is widely adopted#footnote[e.g. Wikidata and FactGrid].
 Wikibase offers many very useful constructs, which, by their nature, require some technicalities to be represented using the triple syntax, e.g. further specifications of a property (which in Wikibase are called qualifiers).
 This work demonstrates that, beyond the standard triple syntax, such complex constructs can be represented as intuitive structures and queried using a Visual Query Graph.
 To achieve this, it introduces the conventions of data modelling in Wikibase and explains their mapping to RDF syntax.

 #figure(
-  caption: [The visual query graph which generates the above posted query], image("screenshot_queybg_example.png", width: 100%) )
+  caption: [A screenshot of the Visual Query Graph which generates the above posted query.
+Variables are shown in violet and things in light blue.], image("screenshot_quebyg_example.png", width: 100%) )

 Query by Graph cannot fully eliminate the need for users to learn the conventions of an RDF triplestore.
 For instance, determining which subjects are available and what to expect is entirely dependent on the database's users and engineers, as is the naming of properties.
 However, with the editor's search fields, users can quickly adjust the meanings of nodes and edges, creating a workflow that feels more intuitive and similar to sketching.